kjmears/kjmears.github.io/_posts/sketchnotes/iwmw18/2018-07-03-iwmw18-keith-macdonald.md

 cc: BY-SA
 ---

 Another case study about content.
-There was a consitent theme emerging of content out of control, lack of expertise across the org added to the very unique needs of such a federated University.
+There was a consistent theme emerging of content out of control, lack of expertise across the org added to the very unique needs of such a federated University.
 Got a big thumbs up from me for the

 > Leave document culture behind.